 Between 2012 and 2013, researchers in the UK moved the narrative in a positive direction by conducting a comprehensive and replicable study in four cities.
 This study was designed to see where pollinators visit most often in order to restore biodiversity in urban environments.
 Previous studies failed to see biodiversity on a city scale due to their focus on small land uses such as community and private gardens, parks, and cemeteries.
 Many studies also did not consider pollinators as a whole, but rather as subset species such as bees, hoverflies, or butterflies.

 Socioeconomic status has the greatest influence over these changes.
-Communities with wealthier residents tend to have larger public project budgets and support, therefore changes can be obtained at a greater rate.
+Communities with wealthier residents tend to have larger public project budgets and support, therefore developing projects moved along at a faster rate.
 Alternately, communities with less wealthy residents tend to be more hesitant in supporting such projects.
 These residents fear abandonment by local governments which would leave the maintenance to residents who are already facing economic struggles.

-In 2014, Detroit, Michigan had an estimated 20,000 dead or hazardous trees following the cities failed maintenance program.
-Budget cuts resulted in residents being hesitant to accept any further programs, leaving
+In 2014, Detroit, Michigan had an estimated 20,000 dead or hazardous trees following the city’s failed maintenance program.
+Budget cuts resulted in residents being hesitant to accept any further programs, leaving low-income

-Communities are often benefited by scientific guidance throughout a projects planning process.
-Urban environments have allowed individuals to turn a blind eye to the ecosystems around them and this could have a catastrophic effect in the survival of some pollinator species.
-Education of community members and better allocation of finances can begin the process of making our cities more sustainable.
+Communities are often benefited from scientific guidance throughout a project’s planning process.
+Urban environments have allowed individuals to turn a blind eye to the ecosystems around them and this could have a catastrophic effect on the survival of some pollinator species.
+Education of community members and better allocation of finances can begin the process of developing more sustainable cities.